hareku/sentiment-analysis-api/README.md

 But **dataset doesn't include tweet text to obey Twitter Terms of Service**.
 So you have to download tweet texts yourself via Twitter API and store CSV to `sentiment_api/data/tweets_dataset.csv`.

+## Model Evaluation

+Do you want to know the model accuracy, and how the model was trained?
+See [sentiment_api/training.ipynb](sentiment_api/training.ipynb).

 ## Local development

 ```bash